mikemfleming/canary/README.md

 myHealthCheck.stop();
 ```

-Your onChange function will always be called with an object
+Your onChange function will always be called with a report object
 matching this format:
 ```
 {